 Doc Talk: Get the Facts on Pregnancy and Exercise

-We sat down with Dr. Iris Moore of Middlesex Obstetrical & Gynecological Associates to talk about common myths, safe activities and overall approach to prenatal exercise.
+We sat down with Dr. Iris Moore of Middlesex Obstetrical & Gynecological Associates to talk about common myths, safe activities, and overall approach to prenatal exercise.
 Dr. Moore has specific interest in prenatal exercise and completed her resident research project by implementing a survey and gathering information about exercise habits from postpartum women tailored to specific exercise by type, frequency and timing of pregnancy and how it related to delivery.
-The resulting survey led to an informational pamphlet that is now utilized in Hartford Hospital’s resident clinic related to prenatal exercise to inform women of safe habit and activity engagement during pregnancy.

 What types of exercise are safe during pregnancy?